Welcome to the South Australian Museum

-The South Australian Museum has five floors and endless wonders to discover.
-From the first signs of early complex life to the most comprehensive collection of Australian Aboriginal cultural material in the world, there is something for everyone at the Museum.
-The Museum is open Monday to Sunday 10am-5pm.
-General admission is free, although costs apply for some exhibitions and events.
-A $5 donation on arrival helps us to deliver world-class exhibitions and programs.
+Step inside and discover five floors of endless wonder.
+From the first signs of early complex life to the most comprehensive collection of Australian Aboriginal cultural material in the world.
+There’s something for everyone to uncover at the South Australian Museum.

 South Australia’s Museum